Holly Trusted: Extramural roles

 Trusted was elected a member of the Society of Antiquaries of London in October 1999 and served as Honorary Vice-President in 2018–19.
 She was the founding editor of the Sculpture Journal in 1997.
-She is Honorary President of ARTES, Iberian and Latin American Visual Culture Group, an association she co-founded in 2000.
+She was appointed Honorary President of ARTES, Iberian and Latin American Visual Culture Group, an association she co-founded in 2000, from 2022 to 2025.
 She is also co-founder and co-chair of the international Ivory Studies Group, founded in 2009, which meets annually to study and discuss collections of post-medieval ivory sculpture.
+During 2025 she was a Research Fellow at the Clark Art Institute, Massachusetts.

+Personal life

+Trusted has two children.
+She divides her time between Oxfordshire and London.

 Selected publications

 Trusted publishes under the name Marjorie Trusted.